rust-lang-nursery/rust-cookbook/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] non rendered items are in sorted order (links, reference, identifiers, Cargo.toml)
 - [ ] links to docs.rs have wildcard version `https://docs.rs/tar/*/tar/struct.Entry.html`
 - [ ] example has standard [error handling](https://rust-lang-nursery.github.io/rust-cookbook/about.html#a-note-about-error-handling)
 - [ ] code identifiers in description are in hyperlinked backticks
 ```markdown
 [`Entry::unpack`]: https://docs.rs/tar/*/tar/struct.Entry.html#method.unpack
 ```

 ### Things to do after submitting PR
 - [ ] check if CI is happy with your PR
-- [ ] drop a comment on https://github.com/rust-lang-nursery/rust-cookbook/issues/209 if you consent to repository being relicensed with [CC0 license](https://creativecommons.org/choose/zero/) :+1:

 Thank you for reading, you may now delete this text!
 Thank you! :smile: